vaadin/web-components/packages/vaadin-date-picker/README.md

 `<vaadin-date-picker>` is a [Polymer](http://polymer-project.org) element providing a date selection field which includes a scrollable month calendar view, part of the [Vaadin Core Elements](https://vaadin.com/elements).

+This element is still in alpha stage.
+For a list of planned features, see [#30](https://github.com/vaadin/vaadin-date-picker/issues/30).

 [<img src="https://raw.githubusercontent.com/vaadin/vaadin-date-picker/master/screenshot.png" width="443" alt="Screenshot of vaadin-date-picker" />](https://vaadin.com/elements)

 ## Developing